arista-eosplus/ztpserver/docs/install.rst

 Configure additional services
 `````````````````````````````

 ..
-NOTE::: If using the :ref:`packer_install`, all of the steps, below, will have been completed, please reference the VM documentation.
+NOTE:: If using the :ref:`packer_install`, all of the steps, below, will have been completed, please reference the VM documentation.

 Configure the DHCP Service
 --------------------------